NG-NEST/ng-nest/lib/ng-nest/ui/result/docs/readme.en_US.md

 ---
-label: 'Result 结果'
+label: 'Result'
 category: 'Feedback'
 ---

-# Result 结果
+# Result

-用于反馈一系列操作任务的处理结果。
+Used to feedback the processing results of a series of operational tasks.

 ## Used alone